Washington Mystics vs. Atlanta Dream: Betting Trends, Record ATS, Home/Road Splits

 Mystics Moneyline and ATS Records

-- The Mystics have been favored on the moneyline 10 total times this season.
-They've gone 7-3 in those games.
+- The Mystics are 8-3 in games they were favored on the moneyline (winning 72.7% of those games).

-- When playing as a moneyline favorite with odds of -210 or shorter, the Mystics have a 4-3 record (winning 57.1% of their games).
+- In games they have played as a moneyline favorite with odds of -135 or shorter, the Mystics have an 8-3 record (winning 72.7% of their games).

+- Washington has seven wins in 13 games against the spread this season.

-- As 4.5-point favorites or more, Washington is 3-6 against the spread.
+- As 2.5-point favorites or more, Washington is 5-6 against the spread.

-- Based on this game's moneyline, the Mystics' implied win probability is 67.7%.
+- The Mystics have an implied moneyline win probability of 57.4% in this game.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.